 If you’ve been advised by your doctor to have a mastectomy, you may be wondering about breast reconstruction.
 Reconstructive surgery can be performed at the same time as your mastectomy surgery.
 This procedure is called immediate reconstruction.

 Immediate reconstruction offers the benefit of eliminating at least one surgery.
 It may allow you to get back to life as usual more quickly.
-There is also the psychological benefit of waking up from your mastectomy with your new breast or breasts more intact than without reconstruction.
-What’s more, studies show that the cosmetic outcome of immediate reconstruction is often better than breast reconstruction that takes place later on.
+There’s also the psychological benefit of waking up from your mastectomy with your new breast or breasts more intact than without reconstruction.

 The decision to do both surgeries at once is influenced by many factors.
 You’ll need to involve your breast cancer surgeon, oncology treatment team, and plastic surgeon to decide whether this is an appropriate option for you.

 You will be under general anesthesia during your mastectomy and immediate reconstruction.

 Your breast surgeon will usually make an oval-shaped incision over the nipple area.
 In some people with certain early breast cancers, the nipple can be preserved on the breast.
 This is done by using incisions at the bottom of the breast or near the nipple.

 From the incision, your surgeon will remove all of the breast tissue of that breast.
 They may also remove some or all lymph nodes from under your arm, depending on your stage of cancer and your surgical plan.